WPezClasses/wp-ezclasses-docs-getting-started/README.md

 WPezClasses is just there.
 Waiting.

 Naturally, there is a bit of (short term) setup involved in order to fully benefit from the (long term and ongoing) reduction in friction.
 This document will walk you though the setup, as well as answer any other questions you might have.

-If we missed something you can use: faq.gh [at] wpezclasses.com
+If anything has been missed you can use: faq.gh [at] wpezclasses.com

 =========================================================================================================